on Tuesday April 20, 2021

 Our office in Rotterdam, on the other hand, has a rather different experience.
 One of their projects has started with an open call from the Dutch government.
 It initiated a program called Water as Leverage that aimed at exploring different approaches to water management in Asia.
 Three shortlisted cities, Chenay in India, Khulna in Bangladesh, and Semarang in Indonesia, have similar urgent problems – urbanisation, flooding, severe weather changes.
 Before starting the project in these cities, the working group had conversations with the local administrations to understand whether they would support a program like that.
 Therefore, planners did not have to convince anyone that the project was necessary, this was a high-level policy work of the Dutch government.

 As my colleague Markus Appenzeller described, to have enough support, right from the start they involved all the relevant local stakeholders.
 They reached politicians, of course, but also the local university played a significant role in advocating their design solutions.
 For presenting the ideas to the public, planners put the local actors in the spotlight.
-They also had a series of workshops with the representatives of local groups and infrastructural organisations like, for instance, the water supply company or the sewage treatment agency.
+They also had a series of workshops with the representatives of local groups and infrastructural organizations like, for instance, the water supply company or the sewage treatment agency.
 Working together with the community helps to show that the proposal is much more their thing than something that comes from above.
 If such a project is not rooted and does not have local support, there is no way to achieve anything.
 That is probably true everywhere in the world*.

 So, appealing to financial aspects and involving local stakeholders turn out to be effective, don’t they?
 To sum up, what would you call a key to an effective collaboration with municipalities: being persistent, continuing the dialogue, giving this process some time?